crash1604/keenEngCRM/backend/README.md

 CORS_ALLOWED_ORIGINS=https://yourfrontend.com
 ```

-This documentation provides a comprehensive guide to understanding, testing, and maintaining the Keen Engineering CRM system.
-The testing methodology ensures robust functionality across all user roles and project scenarios.
+This documentation provides a comprehensive guide to understanding, testing, and maintaining the Keen Engineering CRM backend.